citahub/citahub-docs/docs/cita/rpc-guide/rpc.md

 * Returns

-`Quantity` - the balance from the given address.
+`Quantity` - the balance from the given address, base on the given `BlockNumber`.

 * Example